NOOGAtoday City Guide Work Banner

 Not Too Hot Sauce

-If the above product seems too spicy for you, then let us introduce you to this brand.
+If hot sauces seem too spicy for you, then let us introduce you to this brand.
 Started by sisters Melody and Angela Petulla, you can shop mild to medium sauces that give you the flavor without the heat.
 Pro tip: Learn more about the products before shopping.

 Seahorse Snacks

 These protein-packed nuts are sold online + at various pop-up markets in town.
 Check out the chili turmeric almonds, cashews, and pistachios or the maple “chaitastic” pecans.
-The company was founded by Stacy Martin, who created the tasty snacks, is like a seahorse after learning she had an extremely rare genetic mutation and had to have her stomach removed” Read more of her story.
+Company founder Stacy Martin, who created the tasty snacks, alikens herself to a seahorse after learning she had an extremely rare genetic mutation that required her stomach to be removed.
+Read more of her story.

 MoonPies

 The snack “as big as the moon” was created over 100 years ago right here in Chattanooga.
 These snacks are sold in retail stores all over the world in a variety of flavors and sizes.
-You can also check out the MoonPie General Store on Broad Street.
+While the General Store on Broad Street might have closed recently, keep an eye out for its new location.

 Little Debbie

-The beginning of Little Debbie was right here in Chattanooga when the McKee Family purchased a small bakery during the height of the Great Depression.
-Now, the bakery has grown into a huge factory that manufactures delicious treats all across the world.
+This iconic brand began right here in Chattanooga when the McKee Family purchased a small bakery during the height of the Great Depression.
+Now, the bakery has grown into a huge factory that manufactures delicious treats that are distributed globally.
 Bonus: Play around at the Little Debbie Park in nearby Collegedale.

 Noke’s Granola

 This artisanal granola company was started locally by brothers Luther and Ryan Cutchins as a way to find a healthier snack alternative.
 Now, the organic granola is distributed across the country.
-Pro tip: Don’t forget to try out the nut offerings, the ChattaBrew Nuts are amazing.
+Pro tip: The ChattaBrew Nuts are amazing.

 Ryan’s Pepperworks